na-na-hi/renget/archive/oaicards.md

 What matters is roleplay prompts with \*actions\* and "dialogue" work better than plain prompts.

 **Logit Bias**

+!!! danger
+    Logit bias isn't as simple as you think.
+Unless you absolutely understand tokens (you don't), you are advised to not use logit bias.
+I'm not qualified enough to explain how tokens and token probability work so I will not do that.
+The information below is misleading and only kept for archive purposes.

 OAI offers a parameter that you can send with your prompt called [Logit Bias](https://help.openai.com/en/articles/5247780-using-logit-bias-to-define-token-probability) which can modify the chances of a word appearing in your response.

 You can give any word a value between 100 (guaranteed appearance) and -100 (a ban) in your logit bias.